deeplyfriedchicken/Jared-PC/README.md

 * Bluetooth
 * Wi-Fi
 * Ethernet
-* Sleep
+* Sleep (wake from power button, but still testing wake from USB)
 * Shutdown
-* Front Panel USB-C (minor issues like USB drives not mounting automatically, but needs more testing)
+* Front Panel USB-C

 <a name="still-testing"></a>